Northern Cyprus at a Crossroads: Can Erhürman Redefine the Island’s Future?

 Judging by official Ankara’s reactions, Turkey’s fundamental policy on Cyprus remains unchanged.
 Ahead of the TRNC presidential elections, Foreign Minister Hakan Fidan declared that “Turkey firmly stands behind the legitimate cause of the Turkish Cypriots,” emphasizing that “the only viable path for resolving the island’s issue is the recognition of two separate states.”

 Although Turkish President Recep Tayyip Erdoğan congratulated Tufan Erhürman on his victory, calling it “proof of the TRNC’s democratic maturity,” he simultaneously reiterated Ankara’s promise of continued support.
-Such statements suggest that, despite the change in leadership, Turkey’s position on the two-state solution will remain a central factor in all future negotiations.
+Such statements suggest that, despite the leadership change, Turkey’s position on the two-state solution will remain a central factor in future negotiations.

 While the European Union nominally supports the idea of Cyprus reunification, its actual influence in the North remains limited.
 Brussels is caught between two conflicting priorities: on one hand, maintaining strategic and energy relations with Turkey — a NATO member and key partner — and on the other, protecting the interests of the internationally recognized Republic of Cyprus, an EU member and the Union’s easternmost frontier.